JCC High School Counseling Center

 Printed check off sheets are also available in the Counseling Center.

-College in the Schools (CIS)offers high school students the opportunity to earn college credit and high school credit at the same time.
+College in the Schools (CIS) also known as concurrent enrollment offers high school students the opportunity to earn college credit and high school credit at the same time.
 Students must qualify to earn dual credit.
-The courses offered at JCC HS and the qualifications students must meet can be found on page 3 of the 2025- 2026 JCC HS Registration Guide.
+The courses offered at JCC HS and the qualifications students must meet can be found on page 3 of the 2025- 2026 JCC HS Catalog of Course Descriptions.
 A major benefit of taking CIS classes is that the classes are taught by high school teachers who are available every school day.
 Students know their high school teachers and have easy access to getting extra help.

 Postsecondary Enrollment Options (PSEO) might look like an attractive way for students to begin earning college credits; however, the high school student who qualifies is expected to be an independent learner.
-They are treated as college students and communicate directly with college staff.
-The high school counselor confirms the qualification, collects the JCC HS PSEO Information sheets, distributes and sends in the registration forms with transcripts to the college, and approves substitutions for required high school credits.
+They are treated as college students and communicate directly with college staff with questions or if help is needed.
+The high school counselor is only expected to confirm the qualification, collect the JCC HS PSEO Information sheets, distribute and send in the registration forms with transcripts to the college, and approve substitutions for required high school credits.
 All other steps are the responsibility of the PSEO student.
-They work directly with the PSEO Advisor and/or college professors.
-Closely read the JCC HS PSEO Information Sheet sheet.
-It serves as a student’s notice to our district of possible interest in PSEO for the upcoming school year.
-Printed copies are available in the Counseling Center and must be signed and turned in by the deadline.
-It is important for the student and parent/guardian to understand the benefits and consequences.
-All grades earned in PSEO count toward semester honor roll and honors earned at graduation.
+PSEO Students work directly with their PSEO Advisor at the college and/or college professors.
+Closely read the JCC HS PSEO Information sheet.
+It serves as a student’s notice to our district of possible interest in PSEO.
+Printed copies are available in the Counseling Center.
+It is important for the student and parent/guardian to understand the benefits and consequences of participating in PSEO.

 Link: More information on dual enrollment can be found on the state website.